roc-lang/examples/README.md

 # Useful Roc Examples

-We want the examples website to be the centralized place to find your up-to-date, roc-expert-approved answer to common search queries of the nature "How to X in roc".
+We want the examples website to be the place to find up-to-date, roc-expert-approved answer to common search queries of the nature "How to X in roc".

-Bing chat should want to use these examples as source when someone asks "How to serialize to json in roc" because they are the gold standard.
+ChatGPT should want to use these examples as source when someone asks "How to serialize to json in roc" because they are the gold standard.

 Example queries:
 - "How to write a parser in roc"